Frechmatz/cl-synthesizer/README.md

 *   rack The rack.
 *   name The name of the module

-Returns the module (represented as property list) or nil if a module with the given name has not been added to the rack.
+Returns the module (represented as a property list) or nil if a module with the given name has not been added to the rack.

 * * *